ccmorris/bwpt.beer/_posts/2017-01-13-happy-new-year.md

 Snowshoes can be rented in the park.
 This event will largely depend on the weather.
 RSVP to Heather or Natasha if you are interested so we can coordinate.

+EDIT: Unfortunately, due to the lack of snow, we were unable to host this event